Chaffey Dam upgrade and augmentation

 - Stage one - $13 million funded by the NSW Government - construction of a 35 metre auxiliary spillway with release plug - completed 2011.

 - Stage two and augmentation - $50 million funded by the Australian Government, NSW Government and Tamworth Regional Council.

 - Upgrade the dam to comply with ANCOLD and DSC safety standards and increase the dam’s capacity from 62GL to 100GL.

-- The works will involve raising the dam wall by 8 metres.
-These works will increase the full supply level of the dam by 6.5 metres.
+- The works involved raising the dam wall by 8 metres.
+These works have increased the full supply level of the dam by 6.5 metres.

 - Augmentation will help secure long term water supplies for the growing city of Tamworth and improve the security of water entitlements for downstream users.

-- Normal dam operations will continue throughout the project.
+- Normal dam operations continued throughout the project.

 - Additional water releases have not been required during construction.
-The storage was to be kept at around 83% of capacity during work on the morning glory spillway however a lack of inflows meant the storage has not risen above 60% during the works.
+The storage was to be kept at around 83% of capacity during work on the morning glory spillway however a lack of inflows meant the storage did not rise above 60% during the works.

 - Works at dam wall

 - Works to Tamworth-Nundle Road and River Road